ovh/docs/pages/web/hosting/hosting_first_steps_with_web_hosting/guide.en-gb.md

 ![Create an email address](images/create_an_email_address.png){/thumbnail}

 Enter the information requested to create your email address.
 Repeat this step for each additional email address you wish to create.
-If you are in the process of migrating your emails to OVHcloud, we would recommend that you use the [OVH Mail Migrator](https://omm.ovh.net/){.external} tool to help you with this.
+If you are in the process of migrating your emails to OVHcloud, we would recommend that you use the [OVHcloud Mail Migrator](https://omm.ovh.net/){.external} tool to help you with this.

 If you need more information on creating an email address, please refer to our documentation: [How to set up an email address](https://docs.ovh.com/gb/en/emails/hosted_email_how_to_set_up_an_email_address/){.external}.